Biography

 Beware of Strangers of the Persuasive Kind

 “…Tania Marmolejo’s work mixes those rare qualities of beauty and mystery, modernity and timelessness, and exceeds this vanguard breeze with a very contemporary approach.
-Her vibrant palette of red, ocher, and gold has the warmth of the sun after a snowstorm, and has the intensity of Egon Schiele passed through a filter of Manga.
+Her vibrant palette of red, ochre, and gold has the warmth of the sun after a snowstorm, and the intensity of Egon Schiele, filtered through a Manga aesthetic.
 This is not a simple sum of influences, but a new visual otherness.

 Joaquin Badajoz